YanickSchraner/pockerchallenge/README.md

 You have to implement 7 methods.
 One is just used as a string representation of your bot, the `declare_action` is used to specify your next action.
 There are 5 methods used to provide your bot with messages from the table.
 You do not have to use them, but they may be useful.

+Make sure that your implementation is located in the `agent` module, otherwise the evaluation on AICrowd will fail.

 Below you find a minimal implementation of the `BasePokerPlayer`:
 ```
 class MyBot(BasePokerPlayer):